Green Blockchain Crypto

 Bitcoin was released in 2009 and introduced blockchain technology to the world.
 Since then, the popularity of blockchain has skyrocketed.
 Today, blockchain has emerged as one of the most innovative technologies of the 21st century.

-Despite the usefulness of blockchain in creating decentralized solutions, there’s one major concern associated with it – a high carbon footprint.
+Despite the usefulness of blockchain development services in creating decentralized solutions, there’s one major concern associated with it.
+That concern is a high carbon footprint.

-In general, the proof-of-work (PoW) consensus algorithm used by blockchains is responsible for high power consumption, and thus more carbon footprint.
+In general, the proof-of-work (PoW) consensus algorithm used by blockchains is responsible for high power consumption and thus a larger carbon footprint.

 PoW is a consensus mechanism used to validate transactions in a blockchain network.
 It demands a lot of computational power as the nodes of a blockchain network need to solve complex mathematical problems to validate transactions.